 Please think carefully before making a claim.
 Any compensation is paid from public money and we must protect the public funds we handle.
 The cost of investigating unsuccessful or fraudulent claims diverts money away from important front line services.

-Claims made against the council are not automatically paid; all claims received are investigated.
+All claims received are investigated.
 Unfortunately incidents do occur, however, very few are actually attributable to negligence on the part of the highway authority.
-The majority of claims brought against North Yorkshire County Council are successfully defended.
+The majority of claims brought against North Yorkshire Council are successfully defended.

 You should be aware that we check all claims to prevent fraud and your details may be shared with other organisations to carry out further checks.